allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 We have been able to scale our Graphite cluster horizontally for the past few months using this sharded architecture.
 Currently we hit 3mln metrics/minute mark on 10 shards and the volume is still growing.
 Single node in cluster should not accept more than 600k – 700k metrics/minute, as behind this point data tends to get corrupted or lost.
-Of course these numbers apply to our cloud infrastructure, so your milage will vary.
+Of course these numbers apply to our cloud infrastructure, so your mileage will vary.

 ### Limitations